airbnb/javascript/README.md

     // The variables 'a' and 'b' are in a Temporal Dead Zone where JavaScript
     // knows they exist (declaration is hoisted) but they are not accessible
     // (as they are not yet initialized).
+    //Temporal Dead Zone :-  the period of time between the start of a scope and the moment when a variable declared with let or const is initialized.
+During this time, the variable is not accessible.

     console.log(a); // ReferenceError: Cannot access 'a' before initialization console.log(b); // ReferenceError: Cannot access 'b' before initialization